aseelert/ibmas-watsonxdata/README.md

-# Chapter 0 - Prepare Everything
+# Chapter 0 - Introduction

 In this chapter, we'll guide you through preparing your environment for the Red Hat Single Node Cluster (SNO) installation.